Unforgiven (2004): Preliminary matches

 The first match of the event was the tag team encounter of Chris Benoit and William Regal against the team of Evolution (Ric Flair and Batista).
 The match started off with Batista and Chris Benoit, who brawled back and forth until Flair was tagged in.
 Flair and Benoit exchanged knife edge chops.
 Batista and Regal then sparred, but Batista was able to gain control over Regal, until Benoit and Flair tagged in to the match.
 Benoit and Flair spar back and forth, until Flair applied the Figure four lock only for Benoit to reverse it into the Crippler Crossface, in which Flair submitted to, giving the win to Benoit and Regal.

 The next match was the encounter of Victoria and Trish Stratus (with Tyson Tomko) for the WWE Women's Championship.
 Victoria gained control over Stratus early into the match, however, Stratus gained control after Tomko interfered on her behalf.
 After Stratus gained the advantage, she performed a Stratusfaction on Victoria and got a successful pinfall, thus Stratus retained the Women's Championship.
 After the match, Tomko tried to attack Victoria, until she was saved by an unknown man in a dress.
 Tomko then challenged the mystery superstar into a match.

-The third match was between Tyson Tomko and Stevie Richards, the man dressed in women's clothing.
-Tomko quickly gained the advantage after stripping off all of the clothes on Richards, leaving Richards left wearing a pair of woman's underwear.
+The third match was between Tyson Tomko and Stevie Richards, dressed in women's clothing as the "Mystery Woman".
+Tomko quickly gained the advantage after stripping off all of the clothes on Richards, leaving Richards wearing just a pair of women's underwear.
 Tomko continued his attack on Richards by delivering a swinging neckbreaker and winning the match via pinfall.

 The fourth match was for the vacant WWE Intercontinental Championship between Christian and Chris Jericho in a Ladder match.
 The two superstars brawled early into the match, but they then retrieved ladders and used them to their advantage.
 Christian was then able to gain control over the match after he performed a running enziguri onto Jericho.
 The two superstars then continued in a back and forth match, until Jericho applied the Walls of Jericho on Christian, on the top of the ladder, which caused Christian to fall down.
 Jericho failed to retrieve the title on the first attempt, but was able to set up another ladder and successfully retrieved the title on the second attempt, thus Jericho winning the match and the WWE Intercontinental Championship for a record seventh reign at the time.